 Further details about FERPA and FERPA procedures at the Office of the President are to be found in the referenced policies.
 Questions about the policies may be directed to Legal Section, Office of the President, The University of North Carolina, Office of the President Annex Building, 910 Raleigh Road, Chapel Hill, NC (mailing address P.O.
 Box 2688, Chapel Hill, NC 27515-2688; telephone: 919-962-4588).
 Information is also available on the U.S. Department of Education FERPA website.

 The University of North Carolina Wilmington has routinely made public certain information about its students.
 Typically, UNCW releases the names of students who are selected by the various honorary societies, receive scholarships, make the Dean’s List, hold offices, or are members of athletic teams.
 The December and May commencement programs publish the names of persons who have received degrees from UNCW during the year.

-The Family Educational Rights and Privacy Act and University policy define the term “directory information” to include the following information: the student’s name, address, telephone listing, UNCW email address, place of birth, major fields of study, participation in officially recognized activities and sports, weight and height and date of birth of members of athletic teams, dates of attendance, degrees, awards, honors and scholarships received, and the most recent previous educational agency or institution attended by the student.
+The Family Educational Rights and Privacy Act and University policy define the term “directory information” to include the following information: the student’s name, classification, local address, local or contact telephone listing, UNCW e-mail address, major field of study, participation in officially recognized activities and sports, place of birth, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
+Additionally, weight, height and date of birth for members of athletic teams is released.
 The university will make public information about each student limited to these categories in ways such as those described above.
 Of course, information from all these categories is not made public in every listing.